 Dissolve 4 963.6 g of sodium thiosulphate pentahydrate in distilled water along with 0.1 g of sodium carbonate and make up to 1 litre with water.
 Standardize the solution using 0.02 N potassium dichromate with dilute sulphuric acid and potassium iodide-starch solution.

-A-6.4 Procedure
+B-6.4 Procedure

-Take 50 ml of the liquified sample into the conical flask and connect it to the scrubbing gas wash bottles containing 100 ml of potassium iodide-starch solution After evaporation is complete, collect the scrubbed water from the gas wash bottles and titrate against standard sodium thiosulphate solution.
+Take 50 ml of the liquified sample into the conical flask and connect it to the scrubbing gas wash bottles containing 100 ml of potassium iodide-starch solution after evaporation is complete, collect the scrubbed water from the gas wash bottles and titrate against standard sodium thiosulphate solution.

-A-6.5 Calculation
+B-6.5 Calculation

 Free chlorine, ppm=35460×V× NM

-Where
+where